usamaali012/django-mosh-1/Section_5.md

 	- .all() --> for pulling out all the objects in our table/Model.
 	- .get() --> for getting a single object
 	- .filter() --> For filtering data, etc.
-	- Most of these methods returns a QuerySet object. e.g., all above methods.
+	- Most of these methods returns a QuerySet object. e.g., all above methods except object.
 	- On the contrary, we have some methods that returns result right away. e.g.,
-	- .count() --> returns thr number of no. of records in the model/table.
+	- .count() --> returns the number of no. of records in the model/table.
 	- QuerySet is an object that encapsulate a query.
 	- Django Evaluates this QuerySet, and then it will generate the right SQL statement to send to our database.
-	- It does NOT always generate/evaluate a SQL statement but only for few scenarios. e.g., using .all() and loopinh through all objects.
+	- It does NOT always generate/evaluate a SQL statement but only for few scenarios. e.g., using .all() and looping through all objects.
 	- One scenario where QuerySet is evaluated is when we iterate over it.
 	- Another scenario is when we convert it to a list.
 	- 3rd scenario is when we access an individual element or elements.